Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Introduction

 Our objective in this paper is to consider this predictive regression environment as commonly explored in the econometrics literature and propose a method for detecting the potential presence of out-of-sample linear predictability when the latter is induced by one or more predictors from a potentially large pool of candidate predictors, possibly exceeding the available sample size.
 These predictors could be purely stationary or highly persistent without affecting the validity of our proposed approach and without the need for the investigator to have knowledge of these properties.
 We are thinking of an environment where one is confronted with not only a potentially large pool of predictors but also with these predictors allowed to display a mixture of dynamic characteristics, some (or all) being highly persistent and others noisier as it commonly occurs in economic and financial data.
-A macroeconomist interested in forecasts of GDP growth for instance faces hundreds of potentially useful predictors ranging from noisy indicators with very little memory such as financial returns to more persistent series with much longer memory or trending behaviours such as interest rates.
-With an increased availability of unconventional predictor candidates that go beyond traditional macro and financial series (e.g., internet search related data, climate related predictors, etc.) and whose persistence properties are not well known, this robust aspect of our proposed methods that allows one to remain agnostic about the stochastic properties of predictors and to proceed without having to implement any data filtering is particularly noteworthy.
+A macroeconomist interested in forecasts of GDP growth for instance faces hundreds of potentially useful predictors ranging from noisy indicators with very little memory such as financial returns to more persistent series such as interest rates.
+With an increased availability of unconventional predictor candidates that go beyond traditional macro and financial series (e.g., internet search related data, climate related predictors, etc.) and whose persistence properties are not well known, this aspect of our proposed methods that allows one to remain agnostic about the stochastic properties of predictors is particularly important.

 Our operating environment is that of a potentially large number of nested specifications that also include an intercept only model which we view as the benchmark model or the maintained theory.
-More specifically, we focus our attention on testing this benchmark specification against the alternative hypothesis that at least one of the predictors under consideration is active in the sense of improving out of sample MSEs relative to the benchmark.
+More specifically, we focus our attention on testing this benchmark specification or global null against the alternative hypothesis that at least one of the predictors under consideration is active in the sense of improving out of sample MSEs relative to the benchmark.